AurelioDeRosa/Audero-Context-Menu/README.md

 ## Advanced Examples ##
 ### Menu with fixed position ###
 This example shows you how, with few changes, you can display the menu in a fixed position.
-All you have to do is to place the menu (the `<ul>`) inside the element you want to attach the plugin and set the CSS position attribute of the latter to relative.
+All you have to do is to place the menu (the `<ul>`) inside the element you want to attach the plugin and set the CSS position attribute of the latter to `relative`.
 So, your HTML code should look like this:

     <div id="area-2" class="area">